Amaha / / / The Role Of Your Partner In Baby Blues

 You can support your partner through baby blues with some simple efforts.
 Doing these will not only take the load off your wife but will also deepen your bond with the baby.

-Self-care: A new mother's mental health is really important as it impacts the baby too.
+Self-care: A new mother's mental health is really important as it impacts the baby, too.
 Taking care of them by encouraging simple acts of self-care can help in soothing new mothers.
 Make a cosy environment for them to self-soothe with activities they enjoy.
 This can include reading, spending some time reconnecting with old hobbies, practising mindfulness, etc. Indulging in self-care activities has been shown to positively impact mental health.

 These feelings are entirely valid and need not be ignored.
 Do not be afraid to ask for help.
 Reach out to your immediate circle and take their help.
 You can even try out couples therapy to cope with these feelings together.